A collection of common questions and answers Cancun photographer Elena Fedorova.

 - Underwater photography FAQ

 What equipment do you use?

 I work with hi-end Nikon photo cameras and lenses.
-I must admit I am one of the biggest fan of this photo company!
-For underwater photography I use professional Ikelite equipment.
+I must admit I am one of the biggest fans of this photo company!
+For underwater photography, I use professional Ikelite equipment.

 How long do you do photography?

-I graduated from Saint-Petersburg University of Culture and Art with a Master Degree in Art in 2005 and since then photography became my vocation, filling up my creative life with boundless possibilities of growth and fulfilment.
+I graduated from Saint-Petersburg University of Culture and Art with a Master’s Degree in Art in 2005.
+Since then, photography has become my vocation, filling up my creative life with boundless possibilities of growth and fulfillment.

 Where are you located?